 Quality Audit Report Extract Claim Suggestion

 1 There have been no independent reviews of academic programs in the last three years.
 Clearly there is an opportunity for Oman National College to improve the management of these services by including regular reviews.
-Recommendation 13 That Oman National College implement a regular review process for its student support services (p56, s8.2, and subsequent Recommendation) This is incorrect.
-The Halls of Residence were independently reviewed in 2006.
-The Review Report is attached.
+Recommendation 13 That Oman National College implement a regular review process for its student support services (p56, s8.2, and subsequent Recommendation) This is factually incorrect.
+The BCom (Accounting) and the BA (English) were independently reviewed in 2006.
+The Review Reports are attached.
 Remove Recommendation #13 and replace the paragraph before the recommendation with the following: "The BCom (Accounting) and the BA (English) were independently reviewed in 2006."

 2

 3

 4

 5

 6